AAsiliskender/RIROptimisationCode/README.md

 -- 'Optimisation Files' folder has some output files to give an example of sim setup and results extracted.

 -- No simulation files are here (even for example) because of 25MB upload limit (my files are about 40MB meshed, it fails as an example if unmeshed).

+-- Read the java macro to make sure you have matching regions, variables and scenes etc. that change correctly with the optimisation cycle.
+Other users likely need to change the lines in the macro and its editor to match their simulation file details.